 \begin{definition} A \emph{Grothendieck Boolean algebra} $B_\cal{J}$ is a Boolean algebra equipped with a \emph{strongly zero-dimensional topology}, i.e., a collection $\cal{J}$ of partitions for $B$ such that \begin{enumerate}[(i),itemsep=0em] \item $\cal{J}$ contains every finite partition; \item if $P \in \cal{J}$ and $Q_b \in \cal{J}$ for each $b \in P$, then $P;Q := \set{b \wedge c | b \in P, c \in Q_b}^- \in \cal{J}$ also; \item if $P \in \cal{J}$ and $f \colon P \to I$ is a surjective function, then each $\bigvee f\inv(i)$ exists in $B$ and $f\inv P := \set{\bigvee f\inv(i) | i \in I} \in \cal{J}$. \end{enumerate} \end{definition}

-\begin{theorem} \cite[Theorem 24]{Van-Name2013-tn} The category of ultraparacompact locales is dually equivalent to the category of Grothendieck Boolean algebras. \end{theorem} \begin{proof} We sketch just the constructions.
+\begin{theorem} \textup{\cite[Theorem 24]{Van-Name2013-tn}} The category of ultraparacompact locales is dually equivalent to the category of Grothendieck Boolean algebras. \end{theorem} \begin{proof} We sketch just the constructions.
 An ultraparacompact locale $L$ induces a Boolean algebra $\frk{B}(L)$ with strongly zero-dimensional topology given by the partitions of $L$ (the opens in a partition are necessarily complemented).
 On the other hand, a Grothendieck Boolean algebra $B_\cal{J}$ generates a locale of $\cal{J}$-closed ideals in the usual way (as explained by Vickers \cite{Vickers1996-vs} or Johnstone \cite[II 2.11]{Johnstone1982-ei}). \end{proof}